 For the fall, Johns Hopkins has decided that all classes, undergraduate and graduate level, will be held online so I'll be remote for the most part this upcoming semester.
 Thankfully I will still be able to work in the lab and push my research forward!

 To be honest I think I might've been a bit spoiled by the way all of my classes handled online learning.
-All of my teachers at Manhattan College were incredibly considerate and caring throughout the transition and several members of the faculty reached out to me to ask me how I was doing.
+All of my teachers at Manhattan University were incredibly considerate and caring throughout the transition and several members of the faculty reached out to me to ask me how I was doing.
 It'll be an interesting time going into a PhD program at Hopkins fully online that's for sure.

 Is there anything you would like to share with the class of 2020?